kodango/mark-directory/README.md

 * When run `mark` command, set default mark name to directory basename;
 * Make `jump` command more smarter, just like `cd`;

+The main advantage is, the tool is so small that everyone can understand it and then customize for yourself.

 Usage
 =====